nitrictech/docs/docs/reference/nodejs/v0/collection/collection.md

 ---
 title: Node.js - collection()
-description: Creates a new Collection.
+description: Reference for Nitric's Node.js library - Creates a new Collection.
 ---

 Creates a new Collection.